MatBenfield/demo_github_actions_knowledge_share/README.md

 1. the running of unit tests through github actions
 2. the use of dependabot to automatically raise pull requests on known issues
   - see the included screen shot - GitHub sends periodic reminders about any vulnerabilities within the code
+3. The use of the beta of Code-QL (GitHubs code analysis tool)